johnsusek/praeco/README.md

 ### Setting up the API server

 Configure the api server `config.json` with:
-- An _absolute path_ to your elastalert 2 folder for `elastalertPath`
+- An _absolute path_ to your ElastAlert 2 folder for `elastalertPath`
 - The address of your elasticsearch instance for `es_host`
 - The same `writeback_index` from the config.yaml